tbs-ualberta/manipulator_pose_following/README.md

-This package implements methods for teleoperation of manipulators (e.g., articulated arms) and utility interfaces to move the manipulator to a desired end-effector pose.
+This package implements methods for pose-following of manipulators (e.g., articulated arms) where the end-effector of a manipulator follows a given pose stream (e.g., from a haptic interface).
+The package also includes utility interfaces to move the manipulator to a desired end-effector pose through services.

+The package can be used for example to teleoperate a manipulator using a haptic interface or other device.

 ### Nodes:

-#### `teleop`:
+#### `pose_following`:
-The main node facilitating teleoperation.
+The main node facilitating pose-following.

 - *Subscribed topics*:
-    - `teleop/cmd_vel` - (geometry_msgs/Twist)
+    - `pose_following/cmd_vel` - (geometry_msgs/Twist)
       The pose derivative expressed as twist.
-    - `teleop/pose` - (geometry_msgs/PoseStamped)
+    - `pose_following/pose` - (geometry_msgs/PoseStamped)
-      The current pose of the device used for teleoperation.
+      The current pose of the device used for pose-following.
 The pose derivative is calculated internally.
     - `joint_states` - (sensor_msgs/JointState)
       The current joint states of the manipulator.
 - *Published topics*:
     - `joint_command` - (trajectory_msgs/JointTrajectory)
       See http://wiki.ros.org/Industrial/Industrial_Robot_Driver_Spec
 - *Services*:
-    - `/teleop/start`
+    - `/pose_following/start`
       Enables the node to accept pose or pose derivative messages.
-    - `/teleop/stop`
+    - `/pose_following/stop`
       Sets the node to an idle state where pose or pose derivative messages are ignored.
 - *Parameters*:
     - `rate` - (`int`, default: 100) [Hz]